Paulmicha/common-web-tools/README.md

 CWT Extensions can provide additional actions and react to hooks.
 Any folder present in the `cwt/extensions` dir is recognized as a CWT extension, as well as `scripts/cwt/extend` which is meant for non-reusable, project-specific implementations.

 Extensions in `cwt/extensions` can be enabled or disabled by overriding the file `cwt/extensions/.cwt_extensions_ignore` : copy/paste to `scripts/cwt/override/.cwt_extensions_ignore` and edit it (use 1 folder name per line to disable, or delete the line to enable).
+Leaving that file empty thus means "enable all extensions".

 Also, if `scripts/cwt/override/.${PROVISION_USING}.cwt_extensions_ignore` or `scripts/cwt/override/.${INSTANCE_DOMAIN}.cwt_extensions_ignore` exist, they will take precendence (in this order).
 This allows to have different extensions enabled across different instances of the project.

 Additional rules :